Beautiful southwest scenery in the fall on the Deer Creek trail

 Another hike we had thought we’d do but decided against it because of the afternoon heat was The Gulch – just four miles further up the Burr Trail.
 It takes you up Long Canyon and can be hiked in either direction.
 Instead we enjoyed a drive of the Burr Trail from the air conditioned comfort of our car.
 But we have a reason now to return.

-Tips for hiking the Deer Creek Trail, Escalante Wilderness in Utah
+Tips for hiking the Deer Creek Trail in Utah’s Escalante Wilderness

 Water: Carry at least 3 litres.